Adrian Ivanițchi

 Adrian Ivanițchi (born September 15, 1947) is a Romanian folk musician and guitarist.

+Career

 He was one of the founding members of Coral, one of the first Romanian beat music groups.
 He played with several popular Romanian pop/rock groups in the 1960s, including Sideral and Sfinx.

 In his hometown, Sighișoara, he started 2 bands, called Melody and Tarabostes in the late 1960- early 1970s.
 In 1982 he started a band called Bastion.

 He was a founding member of the Agora poetry and music circle in Sighişoara in the 1970s.
 Chief organizer of the Sighișoara Folk Festival held in 1974.

 Director of the Inter-ethnic Youth Center in Sighișoara, and one of the organizers of the ProEtnica festivals held annually in Sighișoara.

 In 2002 he issued a CD called Amintirea paradisului.